Cavaliers’ LeBron James Reveals He Played With A Bone Contusion In His Right Hand

 LeBron James admits to breaking his hand after Game 1 against the Golden State Warriors.

 The Cleveland Cavaliers had a lead late before the Warriors took over.
 A blocking foul against Kevin Durant was overturned late in the fourth quarter.
 Instead, a charge was called on LeBron James.
-The Cavaliers had an opportunity to win the game in the closing seconds, however, Cavaliers’ guard George Hill missed a free throw.
+The Cavaliers had an opportunity to win the game in the closing seconds.
+However, Cavaliers guard George Hill missed a free throw.

 JR Smith grabbed the rebound on the missed attempt and according to Sports Illustrated, inexplicably ran the clock out instead of taking a shot or making a pass.
 The Warriors eventually won by 10 points.